LSEG-API-Samples/Article.RTH.Python.REST.ExpandChain/ExpandChainRESTDocument.md

 ```
 * In order to access Tick Historical end point, user must have DSS account with permission to access Tick Historical’s REST API.
 Please contact Thomson Reuters Account representative if you need a new account or additional permission.

 * To use HTTP request and response, This example use Python requests module.
-If user don’t have requests installed in python library
+If user don’t have requests installed in python library.

-* This example use pandas data frame and some function from numpy to parse and display data so you need install pandas and numpy module
+* This example use pandas data frame and some function from numpy to parse and display data so you have to install pandas and numpy module.

 #### Implementation